Monuments to waste overshadow EU budget battle

 Getting any deal on the European Union's 2014-2020 budget at this week's Brussels summit will be hard enough.
 Tougher still will be resisting the temptation to pour billions more into projects that become monuments to waste.

-Cohesion funds - used for new roads, bridges and other infrastructure in the EU's poorest regions - account for 33 percent of the European Commission's proposed 1 trillion euro (813.9 billion pounds) budget for the seven-year period.
+Cohesion funds - used for new roads, bridges and other infrastructure in the EU's poorest regions - account for 33 percent of the European Commission's proposed 1 trillion euro ($1.3 trillion) budget for the seven-year period.
 This is only slightly less than the biggest item, agriculture.

 EU funding generally has brought many benefits to the poor in the continent's least developed countries and far beyond.
 For instance, it has been credited with helping Poland to avoid recession during the current crisis and for saving countless lives through overseas aid and backing for medical research.